Dezzmeister/neuronz-2/README.md

 ## Parallel Architecture (Temporary)
-**NOTE**: The parallel architecture is a temporary hack to improve training times until GPU optimizations are finished.
+**NOTE: The parallel architecture is a temporary hack to improve training times until GPU optimizations are finished.**

 The parallel architecture exploits multithreading and the parallel nature of mini-batch gradient descent to accelerate network training.
 A layer using the parallel architecture must implement `ParallelLayer`, which extends `Layer`.
 The `ParallelLayer` interface specifies three parallel versions of the methods specified in `Layer`.
 The difference is that the parallel methods must not modify the state of the layer, with the exception of `parallelUpdate()`.